Bánh Tét for Lunar New Year (Vietnamese Sticky Rice Cake with Pork Belly)

 Rinse the dried glutinous rice grains in a colander until water runs clear.
 Transfer to a mixing bowl and cover with water.
 Cover the bowl and let it soak overnight on the counter.

 Repeat the same process for the dried mung beans.
-Drain into separate bowls and season with salt.
+Drain and season with salt.

 To remove surface impurities and any unwanted odor, generously rub the pork belly with coarse salt.
 Rinse thoroughly under running water to remove the salt and pat the pork belly dry with paper towels.